Managed Services Model vs Staff Augmentation: Key Differences

 Staff Augmentation

 Outstaffing frees the company from the administrative duties associated with formalizing labor relations.
 An IT outstaffing specialist can be removed anytime without risking unexpected costs.
 If someone is not suitable, they are quickly replaced.
+It’s important to consider what is nearshore vs offshore development, as these two models can impact the efficiency and cost-effectiveness of the project.

 Managed Services